alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/android.md

 ### Compile the code

-See the [Building Android section][building-android] for instructions on how to compile the application with this service framework.
+See the [Building Android][building-android] section for instructions on how to compile the application with this service framework.

 [building-android]: /develop/building/android